 Read our full Qatar Qsuites review from Dallas-Fort Worth (DFW) to Doha (DOH)!

 Better yet, it’s gotten much easier to book many of these partner airlines.
 Many previously required a phone call to American.
 In the last few years alone American has added Japan Airlines, Qatar Airways, Cathay Pacific, and Etihad to its online booking engine at AA.com.

 And you can generally book these awards as far out as 11 months.
-So while a trip in the near-term is out of the question, you could start planning something as far out as November or December 2021.
+So while a trip to Tokyo or the Middle East may seem tough in the near-term, you could start planning something as far out as January or February 2023!

 Great Award Chart

 Great partner airlines don’t mean much if they cost a boatload of miles to book.
 Luckily, that’s not the case with American.

 American uses a regional award chart, which means that award rates depend on where your origin and destination fall on the map – not on the cash price of a flight or how many miles you’re flying.
 And overall, American’s award rates are on par or better than what you’ll find using other airline mileage programs.
 Here’s what it looks like: